rizitis/One4All_SlackBuild/README.md

 > You can also run SlackBuild in user mode if needed (google-golang etc...) and only for makepkg using sudo...

 ##### NOTE:
-*Althought its stable and builds  packages fine, its a personal work in progress.<br>
+*Althought TEMPLATE.SlackBuild its stable and build  packages fine, its a personal work in progress.<br>
-When I found something useful it added in TEMPLATE.SlackBuild.*
+When I found something useful it will be added in TEMPLATE.SlackBuild.*

 #### Inspired
 Thanks to:<br> [pete4abw/makesbld](https://github.com/pete4abw/makesbld) <br> [Alien's SlackBuild Toolkit](https://alien.slackbook.org/AST/)<br> [Martin Lefebvre](https://www.slackwiki.com/Different_Approach_To_Buildscripts)<br>[Robby Workman](https://www.slackwiki.com/Writing_A_SlackBuild_Script) <br>[SlackBuildsOrg](https://github.com/SlackBuildsOrg/templates)